Herbert James Baxter

 His Honour Herbert James Baxter OBE (6 March 1900 – 3 May 1974), was a British judge, Intelligence Officer and Liberal Party politician.

 Background

 Baxter was born the son of James Baxter.
 He was educated at Bishop Wordsworth's School, Salisbury and Exeter College, Oxford.
 In 1931 he married Mary Kathleen Young.
+The marriage was reported by the Daily Mirror under the headline "Tax Office Romance: Senior Woman Inspector Weds Barrister at Westminster Cathedral".

 They had one son and two daughters.
 He was awarded the OBE and the Order of Orange-Nassau in 1946.